a-ads/blog/content/blog/counting-unique-impressions.md

 author: Olga Ostrovskaya
 thumbnail: /blog/assets/full-2-.png
 big_picture: /blog/assets/short.png
-meta_title: Counting unique impressions | A-ADS Blog
+meta_title: Counting unique impressions | AADS Blog
 meta_description: Learn what we mean by "globally unique impressions" if you're interested in becoming our publisher.
 Discover how our stats differ from Google Analytics and why absolute numbers don't mean much.
 With our network,